dasch-swiss/dsp-tools/README.md

 For security reasons, the maintainer regularly executes
  - `pipenv check` to get informed about vulnerabilities
  - `pipenv update` to update `Pipfile.lock` with the latest version of every package
- - `make freeze-requirements` to update the requirement files

-`make freeze-requirements` must also be executed after adding a new dependency.
-If you prefer working without pipenv, you can freeze your requirements with `pip3 freeze > requirements.txt`.

 ### Pipenv setup in PyCharm